2025 Russia–United States summit: Meeting

 The meeting began at approximately 11:32 a.m. and concluded at approximately 2:18 p.m.
 A press briefing by the two leaders began at approximately 2:58.

 During the meeting Putin went on a history lecture about Ukraine and Russia being "one nation," which caused Trump to raise his voice and threaten to walk out.
 Trump later proposed lifting sanctions against Russia for a ceasefire, but this was rejected by Putin, who insisted on Ukraine ceding territory in the Donbas region.
 Trump cancelled the working lunch, during which the delegations were supposed to discuss economic cooperation.
 The Financial Times reported that Putin lectured Trump on medieval and early modern Eastern European history, talking about the Viking chieftain Rurik, Grand Prince Yaroslav the Wise and Cossack leader Bohdan Khmelnytsky.

 Trump gave a ceremonial gift to Putin of an "American Bald Eagle Desk Statue".

 Press briefing

 Putin began the presser by acknowledging that Russia–United States relations have suffered in recent years and that a meeting between the two nations was long overdue.
 Putin noted that negotiations were held in a "respectful, constructive and mutually respectful atmosphere".
 Trump began his remarks immediately afterwards saying he had "always had a fantastic relationship with President (Vladimir) Putin" but that it had been impeded by the "Russia hoax".
 Putin also noted his agreement with Trump that the security of Ukraine must be ensured.
 No substantial change in the status quo was announced, however, and neither Trump nor Putin took any questions from the world press.
+Trump was notably vague and subdued after the summit, not specifically mentioning Ukraine or a ceasefire even once (the putative reasons for the summit), and in marked contrast with Putin did not speak at length.